-AAP announces 300 units of free electricity in Punjab from July 1
+AAP announces 300 units of free electricity for every Punjab household from July 1

-The move is likely to benefit at least 62.25 lakh out of the total 73.80 lakh domestic consumers in the state.
+Nearly 62.25 lakh domestic consumers utilise less than 300 units per month.

-The Aam Aadmi Party government in Punjab on Saturday announced 300 units of free electricity to every household in the state from July 1, ANI reported, citing the information and public relations department.
+The Aam Aadmi Party government in Punjab on Saturday announced 300 units of free electricity for every household in the state from July 1, ANI reported, citing the information and public relations department.

-The move is likely to benefit at least 62.25 lakh out of the total 73.80 lakh domestic consumers in the state, The Indian Express reported.
+The move is likely to benefit nearly 62.25 lakh out of the total 73.80 lakh domestic consumers in the state as they utilise less than 300 units per month, The Indian Express reported.

 The announcement was made on a day when the Bhagwant Mann-led Punjab government completed one month in office.
 Providing up to 300 units of free power was among the first poll promises the Aam Aadmi Party had made before the Punjab Assembly elections.